Skip to Main Content

 In Covidence you can:

-• Import references - Covidence works seamlessly with your favorite reference managers like EndNote, Zotero, Refworks, Mendeley or any tool that support RIS, CSV or PubMed XML formats.
+• Import references - Covidence works seamlessly with your favorite reference managers like EndNote, Zotero, RefWorks, Mendeley or any tool that support RIS, CSV or PubMed XML formats.
 Covidence can automatically remove duplicates for you.

 • Screen title & abstract - Breeze through screening with keyword highlighting & a lightning quick interface.
 Covidence keeps full records of who voted and supports single or dual screeners.